 At Endoline Automation, we’ve spent decades supporting manufacturers through end of line systems which are designed to optimise output, reduce labour strain, and improve overall efficiency.
 But the landscape is shifting.
 What was once considered a competitive advantage is now a necessity.

-As the UK continues to deliver on the ambitions set out in the Industrial Strategy, it’s clear that automation and robotics are central pillars in rebuilding a resilient, competitive, and future-focused manufacturing sector.
-But despite this strategic alignment, barriers remain.
+As the UK continues to deliver on the ambitions set out in the Industrial Strategy, it’s clear that robotics and automation are central pillars in rebuilding a resilient, competitive, and future-focused manufacturing sector.

 Uncertainty, Skills Gaps, and a Call for Action